 - Day 5- 7:10 bedtime

 Don’t forget to follow the same routine for naps and hopefully in no time at all you will be right on schedule with your normal routine.

 Related: How to Teach a Toddler the Alphabet

-How do you deal with Daylight Savings and putting your kids to bed when the clock goes back an hour?
+How do you deal with Daylight Savings and putting your kids to bed on time?
 Share in the comments below.

 This post contains affiliate links and advertisements.
 Affiliate links and affiliate ads help support From Under A Palm Tree and help pay for web hosting, email delivery, domain registration, and other various fees that help keep From Under A Palm Tree operational.
 We appreciate your support!

 - DIY Valentine’s Day Bubble Blower - January 29, 2019

 - Bedroom Closet Reorganization Tips - January 23, 2019

 - Teaching Your Child to Count to 10 in Spanish - January 15, 2019

 - Teaching Your Child Their Phone Number - January 8, 2019